-- Secrecy, deception (adding to the attraction, excitement) - we may not tell our partner about how much time we spend with our special close friend, we may even say we are doing other activities, omitting to mention we'd seen them, when we have and if confronted by our emotional affair, we deny it
+- Secrecy, deception (adding to the attraction, excitement) - we may not tell our partner about how much time we spend with our special close friend, we may even say we are doing other activities, omitting to mention we'd seen them, when we have and if confronted by our emotional affair, we minimise or deny it

 - Shifting our moral compass - may include being in the company of others, who are doing the same or having affairs

 - Feelings of guilt, if our partner saw us together

 - Sharing, saying, doing many things we wouldn't share, say, do with our partner (including how we spent our day)